Planning your own funeral

-Would you like floral tributes or charitable donations?
+- Would you like floral tributes or charitable donations?
 If so, which charity?

 Even if you haven’t selected an attended funeral plan, your family will have the opportunity to make additional arrangements when the time comes.
-Perhaps you chose a direct cremation plan because you’d like a celebration of life or memorial service at a time and place away from the crematorium.
+Perhaps you chose a direct cremation plan because you’d like your family to arrange a celebration of life or memorial service in your honour, at a time and place away from the crematorium.

 When planning your own funeral, make your funeral wishes known

-    When you take out a funeral plan with us, we’ll send you a Planholder’s pack along with a Funeral Executor pack.
-We’d recommend you share this pack with your family so they have all of the information to hand as when you die.
+When you take out a funeral plan with us, we’ll send you a Planholder’s pack along with a Funeral Executor pack in the post.
+We’d recommend you share this pack with your family so they have all of the information to hand when it is needed.
 Whoever you’ve appointed as Executor will need to notify us so we can begin to make arrangements for your funeral.

 It’s important to talk to those closest to you about your decision to purchase a plan.
 Many people find it difficult to understand why anyone would wish to plan their own funeral, so they might find it easier if you discuss this with them in advance.

 One final thing to consider is if you’d like your ashes to be kept or scattered.
 If you’d like your ashes scattered, is there a special place you'd prefer?
 Or would you like your family to make this decision for you?
 These are all worthwhile conversations to have with your loved ones.

 Not ready to purchase a prepaid funeral plan?